wso2con2024/apim-tutorial/apim/resources/backends/telecom-rest-service/README.md

-# Building and Deploying a Java Web Application with Tomcat
+# Building and Deploying a Telcom REST service Application with Tomcat

 ## Prerequisites
 - **Java Installation:** Ensure that you have Java Development Kit (JDK) installed on your system.